Written by Allie Delos Santos

 Alternatively, clients can schedule a callback, set up a videoconference, or send an email for non-urgent tickets.
 With contact centers, businesses add convenience to their competitive advantage.

 Automation tools such as chatbots are also common among contact centers.
 These technologies enable brands to proactively give customers information, reducing wait time and saving the company time and money.

 Contact centers gather important information from each customer, given the channels and formats that clients use to communicate with a brand.
 This allows shoppers to have a positive experience when switching between platforms.

 What Does a Contact Center Do?

 Providing technical support and solving product complaints typically define contact center responsibilities.
 However, contact centers also perform such functions as:

 - Billing concerns: Customers can contact your organization to inquire about the billing process.
-For instance, a buyer purchases a product, and a different price appears on a credit card statement.
+For instance, a buyer purchases a product with a different price on a credit card statement.
 Expect the buyer to reach out with questions regarding payment.

 - Supply chain and logistics: Businesses use a contact center to obtain transparency and visibility in their operations, from order placement to shipping.

 - Surveys: Companies often conduct surveys to learn about customers’ attitudes and satisfaction rates.
 They usually do this using email.
 In fact, conducting surveys is easier and more efficient with digital solutions.

 - Fundraising efforts: Nonprofit organizations reach out to customers and prospects when raising funds for a cause.
 They do it using any digital communication platform.